lsimons/caseum/docs/guides/as-is-to-be.md

 ### Event storming to find facts

 An [event storming](../events/event-storming.md) workshop is a great way to find these as-is facts especially if you have access to business stakeholders.
-Especially for long-running systems their current use can be very different from the original intent, and this is important to capture.
+Especially for long-running systems, their current use can be very different from the original intent, and this is important to capture.

 ### Working backwards